rohannijhawan02/SSLgcn/README.md

 The checked-in result tables are historical outputs produced by the repository.
 They are not regenerated during cleanup.
 The GCN aggregate file is [results/overall_summary.csv](results/overall_summary.csv); per-endpoint histories and test metrics are under `results/<endpoint>/`, and baseline comparisons are under `results/baseline_models/`.

 The saved GCN test ROC-AUC values in the aggregate file range from 0.6744 to 0.8459 across the 12 endpoints.
 These are reported repository outputs, not a claim of a newly reproduced experiment; reproduce them after installing the compatible scientific stack and rerunning the pipeline.

-## Limitations

-- The current model-training stage is supervised per-endpoint GCN training.
-- No unlabeled ClinTox, SIDER, ToxCast, or HIV training pipeline is included.
-- Assay imbalance produces weak precision/F1 for some endpoints even when ROC-AUC is reasonable.
-- Checkpoints and cached graphs are generated artifacts, not a portable model release.
-- The web application has optional integrations and is not a substitute for experimental toxicology.

-## Future improvements

-- Extend the pipeline with the documented teacher-student semi-supervised objective.
-- Add reproducible configuration files, fixed seeds, and automated tests for graph conversion and data splits.
-- Publish versioned model artifacts and provenance for each result table.
-- Add calibration, uncertainty estimates, applicability-domain checks, and external validation.
-- Make the frontend/backend contract and deployment configuration platform-independent.

 ## References